-2.67 If firms intend using the structure to include new loans in future (including incremental drawdown on existing policies), the application for approval will need to set out the process for doing so.
+2.67 If firms intend using the structure to include new loans in the future (including incremental drawdown on existing loans), the application for approval should set out the process for doing so.
 This should include an assessment of the volume of additional loans which will need to be accumulated before further tranches of notes of sufficient quality can be issued.

-2.68 Firms will need to identify the sources of funding for any additional loans for the interim period ahead of the issuance of further tranches of notes, and demonstrate how this complies with the relevant liquidity management policies.
+2.68 Firms should identify the sources of funding for any additional loans for the interim period ahead of the issuance of further tranches of notes, and demonstrate how this complies with the relevant liquidity management policies.